esp/esp-js/docs/advanced-concepts/model-to-model-communications.md

 TradingModel: Price received: EURUSD - 1 - 2
 ```

+While this works, implicit relationships aren't great.
+Notice how the `TradingModel` knows about the `PricingModel` ID.
+You'll need to lift you're model IDs into a const file to enable the inter model communications.

 ## Option 3 - Using `router.runAction()`
 We can improve on the above by doing 2 things:

-1. Making the models explicitly related
+1. Making the models explicitly related:

     If you have dependent models then it's logical for a parent to either take the dependant via is't constructor or create it themselves.
-If you have a large app you may even use a container to hold and resoleves instances at runtime.
+    If you have a large app you may even use a container to hold and resolve instances at runtime.

-2. Using `router.runAction(modelId, action)` rather than publishing events.
+2. Using `router.runAction(modelId, action)` rather than publishing events:

-`runAction()` is similar to publishing an event, difference being you actualy 'post' a function to be run on the dispatch loop for the model in question.
+    `runAction()` is similar to publishing an event, difference being you're actually publishing a function to be run on the dispatch loop for the model in question.
-The idea being within the functino you update that model's local state.
+    The idea is to update local model state when the function is run.
     It's also handy when dealing with results from [async calls](./asynchronous-operations.md) as you can simply inline the code all into a single coherent method.

 Lets re-work our first example with this new knowledge.